Tuition Assistance Program for CLS Career Staff

 Employees may apply for financial assistance through their department to pursue undergraduate or graduate degree programs or courses at an accredited college or university.
 To qualify for financial assistance for a single course, degree program, or professional certification course of study (i.e. “Academic Education”), the subject matter must be job-related and agreed upon by both the employee and their supervisor or related to a Career Development Plan developed jointly by the employee and the department.

-Subject to meeting all criteria, employees are eligible to receive up to a maximum of $200 per unit/credit, with an annual limit of $2,500 per fiscal year.
+Subject to meeting all criteria, employees are eligible to receive up to a maximum of $200 per unit/credit or per course, with an annual limit of $2,500 per fiscal year.
 (Effective July 2017: Annual limits apply to applicants starting degree/certification programs not previously approved by the TAP Review Committee for TAP funding.)
 Employees must submit a complete application, which includes a Career Development plan and approval from their supervisor and department head.
 Following course completion, employees must submit written evidence of satisfactory program completion (“C” or better if graded, or “Pass” if not graded), along with detailed receipts for program expenses.

 • Employee of Campus Life Services and in a career appointment, minimum 80% time.